Healthy Homes Assessment Havelock North Central

 Home Assessments Havelock North Central for Rental Properties

-There are a myriad of things you should look for when conducting a house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a myriad of things to check when conducting an home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
 Some examples include:

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice get in touch today and book your rental properties home evaluation.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be significant for landlords and property managers.
+For specialist advice, call today and book your rental properties home assessment.

 home assessments for rental properties